Whether or not sex is good for prostate problems is a question many men wonder, and it’s an important one that needs answering.

 Radical prostatectomy is the most effective nerve-sparing surgery for prostate cancer.
 It can substantially limit the duration of post-surgical ED but requires a surgeon to be highly skilled and trained in the process.

 In this type of procedure, the surgeon takes care not to damage the erectile nerves that surround the prostate as it is removed.

 However, if cancer has infiltrated these nerves, it may not be possible to save them.

 Preventing injury to these nerves dramatically improves the chances of a man recovering erectile function within two years of the surgery.

 In addition to ED, you may also find that your orgasms are different after undergoing treatment for prostate cancer.

 They may not feel as strong, and you will not see as much ejaculate.
-As a result, you may also be unable to father children naturally because of the lack of semen produced by the prostate.

 Several studies have also shown natural supplements to offer a natural and safe way to help treat ED without the need for medical intervention and side effects.